 In 1621, the Plymouth colonists and Wampanoag Indians shared an autumn harvest feast that is acknowledged today as one of the first Thanksgiving celebrations in the colonies.
 For more than two centuries, days of thanksgiving were celebrated by individual colonies and states.
-It wasn’t until 1863, in the midst of the Civil War, that President Abraham Lincoln proclaimed a national Thanksgiving Day to be held each November.
+It wasn’t until 1863, amid the Civil War, that President Abraham Lincoln proclaimed a national Thanksgiving Day to be held each November.

 In many American households, the Thanksgiving celebration has lost much of its original religious significance; instead, it now centers on cooking and sharing a bountiful meal with family and friends.
 Turkey, a Thanksgiving staple so ubiquitous it has become all but synonymous with the holiday, may or may not have been on offer when the Pilgrims hosted the inaugural feast in 1621.
 Today, however, nearly 90 percent of Americans eat the bird—whether roasted, baked or deep-fried—on Thanksgiving, according to the National Turkey Federation.
-Other traditional foods include stuffing, mashed potatoes, cranberry sauce and pumpkin pie.
-Volunteering is a common Thanksgiving Day activity, and communities often hold food drives and host free dinners for the less fortunate.
+Other traditional foods include stuffing, mashed potatoes, cranberry sauce, and pumpkin pie.
+Volunteering is a common Thanksgiving Day activity.
+Communities often hold food drives and host free dinners for the less fortunate.

 Parades have also become an integral part of the holiday in cities and towns across the United States.
 Presented by Macy’s department store since 1924, New York City’s Thanksgiving Day parade is the largest and most famous, attracting some 2 to 3 million spectators along its 2.5-mile route and drawing an enormous television audience.
 It typically features marching bands, performers, elaborate floats conveying various celebrities and giant balloons shaped like cartoon characters.

 Beginning in the mid-20th century and perhaps even earlier, the president of the United States has “pardoned” one or two Thanksgiving turkeys each year, sparing the birds from slaughter and sending them to a farm for retirement.
-A number of U.S. governors also perform the annual turkey pardoning ritual.
+Several U.S. governors also perform the annual turkey pardoning ritual.

 Use #ThanksgivingDay to post on social media.

-In November 1621, after the Pilgrims’ first corn harvest proved successful, Governor William Bradford organized a celebratory feast and invited a group of the fledgling colony’s Native American allies, including the Wampanoag chief Massasoit.
+In November 1621, after the first successful corn harvest, Governor William Bradford organized a celebratory feast.
+He invited a group of the fledgling colony’s Native American allies, including the Wampanoag chief Massasoit.
 Now remembered as American’s “first Thanksgiving”—although the Pilgrims themselves may not have used the term at the time—the festival lasted for three days.
-While no record exists of the historic banquet’s exact menu, the Pilgrim chronicler Edward Winslow wrote in his journal that Governor Bradford sent four men on a “fowling” mission in preparation for the event and that the Wampanoag guests arrived bearing five deer.
-Historians have suggested that many of the dishes were likely prepared using traditional Native American spices and cooking methods.
+While no record exists of the historic banquet’s menu, the Pilgrim chronicler Edward Winslow wrote in his journal that Governor Bradford sent four men on a “fowling” mission in preparation for the event and that the Wampanoag guests arrived bearing five deer.
+Historians suggest that many of the dishes likely used traditional Native American spices and cooking methods.
 Because the Pilgrims had no oven and the Mayflower’s sugar supply had dwindled by the fall of 1621, the meal did not feature pies, cakes or other desserts, which have become a hallmark of contemporary celebrations.

 This history of Thanksgiving provided by www.History.com.
 For more information on Thanksgiving, go to http://www.history.com/topics/thanksgiving/history-of-thanksgiving.